Epicor Prophet 21 & Kinetic On-Prem End-of-Life: What It Means and How We Help

 This reduces risk while still moving the business forward.

-⚙️ Option D — Transition to Another ERP or Platform - In some cases, the best long-term answer is a different ERP or operational platform altogether.
+In some cases, the best long-term answer is a different ERP or operational platform altogether.

 We help with: